r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br />

-<blockquote>The next resource script uses db_nmap metasploit command to populate msfdb database with hosts, then the ruby function will check what hosts has been capture and run 3 post-exploitation modules againts all hosts stored inside the msfdb database.</blockquote>
+<blockquote>The next resource script uses db_nmap metasploit command to populate msfdb database with hosts, then the ruby function will check what hosts has been capture and run 3 post-exploitation modules againts all hosts stored in the msfdb.</blockquote>

 - **Scan local lan with nmap and run auxiliary(s)::**`[http_title.rc]`<br />